tranquangkhuong/vscode-ext-show-translation/README.md

 ## 🐞 Note

-- If hover/hint is not displayed: check the variable name in `config.json`
+- If hover/hint is not displayed: check the matchStrings in `show-translation.json`

 - If you don't jump to the file: the key certainly exists in JSON